IP-CAM/currency-updation-link-opencart-/README.md

-# Project Title
-custom currency updationlink for opencart
+#custom currency updationlink for opencart
+we have update currency value using this plugin in opencart
+### Installing